2019 Legislative Priorities

 - Health in All Policies Support a health in all policies approach with health equity as a goal, and promote preventive healthy living initiatives such as access to physical and recreational activities, and healthy food.

-- Spoken Language Health Care Interpreters Registry System Bill The bill creates a statewide standard for training and testing, with two categories for increased professional recognition.
+- Spoken Language Health Care Interpreters Registry System Bill The bill creates a statewide standard for training and testing, with three categories for increased professional recognition.
 Its purpose is to reduce disparities in health care outcomes for patients with limited English proficiency (LEP).

 - Contact Rosa Tock | Liaison | (651) 592 7487 | email@example.com